 Chraki: Speaking, Thinking, Dreaming The Future

-In my last post, I wrote about attending the Vocal Arts Festival put on by the Opera Theatre of the Rockies and hosted by Colorado College in Colorado Springs.
+I “attended” the Vocal Arts Festival in 2018 put on by the Opera Theatre of the Rockies and hosted by Colorado College in Colorado Springs.
+I put attending in quotes because I was not a participant per se.
+Rather, I was tagging along with my opera singing husband who WAS a participant.
+The organizers were kind enough to be able to put together a way for me to stay with my husband through the program.
+It is very difficult for me in many ways (including mental health) to be apart from my husband for a long time.
 Unfortunately (or fortunately depending on who you ask) I was not actually participating as I currently have very little singing ability.
 In fact, I often “pretend” to sing (quite painfully) to popular tunes in the car with Maus to great amusement.
 I screech sounds not meant for human ears.
 My husband, Maus, is the opera singer between us and was participating.

 This left me, as it does when this has occurred before, with an ample amount of time to work on (and think about) a lot of stuff.
 Usually, this is my favorite kind of setup.
 There were not so solitary times too.
 Maus and I played board games and hung out with our friends Kristen and Shannon (who were also participating).
 I was also able to meet a few new people.
 In fact, there was an occasional discussion about a number of topics.